-Paper type Research paper JEL classification 010, 011, 030
+Paper type Research paper

-Introduction and background
+Introduction

-This paper aims to discuss the potential opportunities and challenges the Arab region faces in the transition to knowledge-based economies i.
-Two questions are addressed: 1.
-What are the major challenges hindering the transition towards knowledge-based economies in the Arab region?
-2. What are the major opportunities for transition towards knowledge-based economies in the Arab region?
+This paper aims to discuss the potential opportunities and challenges the Arab region faces in the transition to knowledge-based economies[1].
+Two questions are addressed: first, what are the major challenges hindering the transition towards knowledge-based economies in the Arab region?
+Second, what are the major opportunities for transition towards knowledge-based economies in the Arab region?

 We examine the hypothesis that the transition to knowledge-based economies faces several challenges in the Arab region and coincides with a substantial knowledge gap compared to other world regions.
-This hypothesis implies that the Arab region has manifestly lagged far behind other world regions in terms of indicators required for the transition to a knowledge-based economy.
+This hypothesis implies that the Arab region has